-In spite of my education and background in the humanities (a Ph.D. in English Language Studies), I have found myself working in the energy and environmental policy space, obtaining certifications that make me legible to non-academics (becoming a Project Management Professional (PMP) and a certified MBTI Practitioner), and have embraced my identity as an evangelist of design thinking, user- and community-centered approaches to designing communication, and information justice–byproducts of my time working at Stanford University (Post-Graduate certificate through Ignite in Business Innovation and Design Thinking).
-I even have a book coming out in 2020 on Human-Centered Design and Energy through Routledge–a journey that I will be documenting publicly through my Field Notes in the coming months.)
+In spite of my education and background in the humanities (a Ph.D. in English Language Studies), I have found myself working in the innovation, entrepreneurship, and environmental policy spaces, obtaining certifications that make me legible to non-academics (becoming a Project Management Professional (PMP) and a certified MBTI Practitioner), and have embraced my identity as an evangelist of design thinking, user- and community-centered approaches to designing communication, and information justice–byproducts of my time working at Stanford University (Post-Graduate certificate through Ignite in Business Innovation and Design Thinking).
+I even have a book coming out in 2021 on Human-Centered Design and Energy through Routledge–a journey that I will be documenting publicly through my Field Notes in the coming months.)

 Currently, I’m the Director of the Social Energy Atlas and faculty at the University of Georgia–by way of Stanford University and Arizona State University previously.